Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-We'll share the things you need, as well as some items we use in our own home studio to create portraits, product photos and more.
+We’ll share the things you need, as well as some items we use in our home studio to create portraits, product photos, and more.

 Elements to Create Your Home Studio

-We use seamless paper and collapsible backgrounds that we can easily setup and pack away when we're done.
-That's because the best space in our home to create a home studio is our living room.
+We use Savage Seamless Paper and collapsible backgrounds that we can easily set up and pack away when we’re done.
+That’s because our living room is the best space in our home to create a home studio.

-To hold up the seamless paper, we use a pair of Manfrotto 1005BAC 107″ light stands (link below).
-These things are strong, sturdy and they stack together for storage.
+We use a pair of Manfrotto 1005BAC 107″ light stands to hold up the seamless paper.
+These things are strong and sturdy, and they stack together for storage.
 I love them.
-Best light stands I've ever found, short of using a C-Stand.
+They are the best light stands I’ve ever found, short of using a C-Stand.

 We also use and recommend the Lastolite collapsible backgrounds.
-There are plenty of options, but I shared links below to two of our favorites.
+There are plenty of options, but here are two of our favorites.

-If you go this route, I HIGHLY recommend getting the Lastolite Magnetic Background Support (link below).
-It's fast, easy and will hold the background where it ought to be.
-Trust me, this is a time saver.
+If you go this route, I HIGHLY recommend getting the Lastolite Magnetic Background Support.
+It’s fast, easy, and will hold the background where it should be.
+Trust me; this is a time saver.

 Check our my Resources Page to find out more about the lighting options I use and recommend.

 Lee and I recently did a quick portrait session in our living room.
 As I mentioned on the podcast, I pushed a chair out of the way.
 We setup a Lastolite collapsible background using both the Concrete/Smoke background and the Tobacco/Olive (shown here) for our background.